docker/docs/get-started/what-is-a-container.md

 ## Step 1: View containers on Docker Desktop

-You just ran your first container!
+You just ran a container!
 Open Docker Desktop to take a look.
 This container runs a simple web server that displays HTML text.
 When working with Docker, each of part of your app runs in a different container.
 For example, a different container for the frontend, backend, and database.

 ![Docker Desktop with get-started container running](images/getting-started-container.png){:width="500px"}